Create High-Impact Dashboards with Embedded Analytics

 Guiding Principles of Great UI/UX Dashboard Design

 A high-impact dashboard UI can be a daunting thing to design.
 Especially if you don’t know where to start.
-But following the dashboard design best practices that we list down below make the goal achievable.
+But following the dashboard design best practices that we list below makes the goal achievable.
 To ensure you design a modern UI for your dashboard, follow these 12 UI/UX principles:

 1. Define the Purpose of the Dashboard

-The dashboard has a specific purpose to serve and if you get that wrong from the very beginning, then even if you follow all other dashboard design best practices, the end result will be meaningless.
+The dashboard has a specific purpose to serve, and if you get that wrong from the beginning, even if you follow all other dashboard design best practices, the result will be meaningless.